 Being a young parent is hard.
 Tremendously hard.
-When you have difficult pregnancies and one delivery that resulted in almost losing my child…it changes you.
-Lack of communication, dealing with undiagnosed (and untreated) mental illness (depression and anxiety), and money.
+It changes you when you have complicated pregnancies and one delivery that almost loses your child.
+The lack of communication, dealing with undiagnosed (and untreated) mental illness (depression and anxiety), and money were some of the problems.
 Well, that can wreak havoc on a marriage.
-There were also other things that were completely life-changing.
+Other things that happened were utterly life-changing.
 My children and I almost died.
-That is the moment when I lost myself.
+That was the moment when I lost myself.

 Choices that I Made

-Because of the events that changed me and 3 beautiful kids forever, I left a good husband.
+Because of the events that changed three beautiful kids and me forever, I left a good husband.
 He did nothing but try to be the best husband.
-Honestly, I think he believed that if he just loved me enough, all my past, anxiety, and depression would just go away.
+Honestly, I think he believed that if he just loved me enough, all my past anxiety and depression would go away.
 Unfortunately, it didn’t.

 Just Keeping Swimming

 A failed marriage, a dead-end relationship, and then an abusive marriage is what happened in the blink of an eye.
-That relationship and that abusive marriage are things that I never should have been in in the first place.
+That relationship and abusive marriage are things I should never have been in in the first place.
 The abusive marriage caused me to be in a very dark place.

-I tried to keep on keeping on but I was treading water.
-Barely keeping my eyes above the waves.
-Sadly, I went through the motions of life but I wasn’t there anymore.
-A terrible accident occurred and I have not recovered from that.
+I tried to keep on, but I was treading water, barely keeping my eyes above the waves.
+Sadly, I went through the motions of life, but I wasn’t there anymore.
+A terrible accident occurred, and I have not recovered from that.
 Medical issues and so much more that I cannot even list.
 It was just hit after hit.
 Day after day.
 Minute after minute.

 What I Didn’t See

-Was that nothing I did was good enough.
+Nothing I did that was good enough for him.
 He cheated all the time.
 Lied.
-Abused me mentally, emotionally, and so much more.
-He tried to separate me from the people I loved most in the world.
+He abused me mentally, emotionally, and so much more.
+He tried to separate me from the people I loved most.
 So I tried to take my own life.
 I didn’t feel worthy.
 I thought that everyone would be better off without me.
 My kids and family were isolated from me because of my abusive husband.
 I didn’t want to live anymore.

-By the grace of God I lived.
+By the grace of God, I lived.
 My family never left me.
 They gave me the strength to leave him and move forward.
-I learned how to live on my own, seeking no one’s approval.
-This time, I, as an adult, sought help and continue to stay in therapy.
+I learned how to live independently, seeking no one’s approval.
+This time, as an adult, I sought help and continued to stay in therapy.
 Sadly, I have had a couple of relapses.
-However, this time, my family rallied around me and I was not alone.
+However, my family rallied around me this time, and I was not alone.

 My Advice to You

 There have been choices that I have made that were very bad.
 Honestly, I regret it to this day.
 If I could take it all back and have a do-over, I would in a heartbeat.
 Sadly, I can’t.
 So all I can do is learn from them.
 I have done that and moved on.
-I’ve also learned that it’s okay to have bad days.
-Days where you want to curl up in a bed and cry all day.
+I’ve also known that it’s okay to have bad days.
+There are days when you want to curl up in a bed and cry all day.
 Maybe eat a gallon of ice cream.